TheItsProjects/ItsPrompt/README.md

 On my way to create a small program I came to a point were I needed a simple GUI, and I tried `PyInquirer`.
 Unfortunately, at the current time it is not actively maintained and a bit outdated.
 I thought of updating it, but then I thought "*Isn't it easier to just create my own version?*" - And so I did!

 **ItsPrompt** is not a copy or a fork of `PyInquirer`.
-I built this module from the ground up, without every looking deep into the source code of `PyInquirer`.
+I built this module from the ground up, without ever looking deep into the source code of `PyInquirer`.

 On my way to build this package, I learned a lot about `prompt-toolkit`, and all of this just because of `PyInquirer`!
 Thanks!